instil/building-opensearch-index-from-dynamo-db/README.md

 });
 ```

-Assuming you have set up your Lambda in CDK (`indexUserLambdaFunction`), you then just need to tell the stream to head off to that lambda:
+Assuming you have set up your Lambda in CDK (`userTableStreamProcessorLambdaFunction`), you then just need to tell the stream to head off to that lambda:

 ```
-  indexUserLambdaFunction.addEventSource(new DynamoEventSource(this.userTable, {
+  userTableStreamProcessorLambdaFunction.addEventSource(new DynamoEventSource(this.userTable, {
     startingPosition: StartingPosition.TRIM_HORIZON,
     batchSize: 1,
     retryAttempts: 3